Title: The Girl in the Tower

 But hey, this post isn’t about The Bear and the Nightingale, (okay maybe mildly so…) it is about its sequel, The Girl in the Tower, and OH MY FRIGGIN’ BOOKS I AM NOT FREAKING OUT OR ANYTHING!!

 I seriously canNOT wait to read The Girl in the Tower!
 Katherine’s writing and world-building are amazing, so I’m sure the sequel will be awesome too.
-Plus, Vasya going full on Mulan and disgusting herself as a boy!
+Plus, Vasya going full on Mulan and disguising herself as a boy!
 Pure Morozko-awesomeness.

 Is THE GIRL IN THE TOWER on your TBR?
 What are you waiting for this week?
 Let me in the comment below!